Phantom-Circuit/ScreenViewLive/README.md

   <br>https://github.com/Phantom-Circuit/ScreenViewLive/blob/main/ScreenLiveViewClient.zip
 - Open sever.txt and change the IP address to the server which will be accepting the screenshots
 - Run client.exe
 <br>Note: The client window runs in the background.
-I you would like to see output from the client executable for torubleshooting purposes run "cmd.exe ScreenLiveViewClient.exe"
+I you would like to see output from the client executable for torubleshooting purposes run "cmd.exe client.exe"

 The client is now running in the background.